steve-sienk/flash-cat/README.md

 - Adafruit_NeoPixel
 - Adafruit_DotStar

-From Arduino's BoardmMnager, select `Adafruit ItsyBitsy M0` in the list of `Adafruit SAMD Boards`.
+From Arduino's BoardManager, select `Adafruit ItsyBitsy M0` in the list of `Adafruit SAMD Boards`.
 Select the appropriate programming port, and upload.

 #### Gotchyas